hoehermann/purple-signald/README.md

 * Sometimes, group chats are added to the buddy list more than once.
 * In group chats, on outgoing messages the sender name may have a different color than displayed in the list of chat participants.
-* When sending an image with delayed acknowledgements, the image is not displayed locally.
+* When using send acknowledgements, the text is displayed "as transmitted" rather than "as typed".
 * Sending out read receipts on group chats do not work util the list of participants has been loaded.
 This usually affects only the first message of a chat.
 * Read receipts of messages sent to groups are displayed in the receivers' conversation – and only if the conversation is currently active.
 * After linking, contacts are not synced and may appear offline.
 Reconnecting helps.

+These issues may or may not be worked on since they are hard to reproduce, non-trivial to resolve, and/or not a big problem.
+Open an issue if they impede your experience.

 ### Missing Features

 * signald configuration
-* Mentions
+* Sending Mentions
 * Registering a new number
 * Deleting buddies from the server
 * Updating contact details